 On the FWC website a number of factsheets in relation to the financial reporting process and associated timelines are available.
 The most recent copy of the Reporting Guidelines and a model set of financial statements can also be found.
 The FWC recommends reporting units use this model as it will assist in ensuring compliance with the Fair Work (Registered Organisations) Act 2009, the s.253 Reporting Guidelines and the Australian Accounting Standards.
 Access to this information may be obtained via this link.

-Should you wish to discuss this letter, or if you require further information on the financial reporting requirements of the Act, I may be contacted on 03) 8661 7886 or by email at joanne.fenwick@fwc.gov.au.
+Should you require further information on the financial reporting requirements of the Act, I may be contacted on (02) 6746 3283 or 0429 462 979 or by email at stephen.kellett@fwc.gov.au

 Yours sincerely